dowjones/opensearch-blog/BLOG.md

 - **Data Prepper**

-Similarly as jaeger, to vizualize disributed traces through Trace Analytics feature in OpenSearch, we need to transform these traces for opensearch.
+Similar to jaeger, to vizualize distributed traces through Trace Analytics feature in OpenSearch, we need to transform these traces for opensearch.
 Data Prepper is a key component in providing Trace Analytics feature in Opensearch.
-Data Prepper is a last mile server-side component which collects telemetry data from AWS Distro OpenTelemetry collector or OpenTelemetry collector and transforms it for Elasticsearch.
+Data Prepper is a last mile server-side component which collects telemetry data from AWS Distro OpenTelemetry collector or OpenTelemetry collector and transforms it for Opensearch.
 Data Prepper is a data ingestion component of the OpenSearch project that pre-processes documents before storing and indexing in OpenSearch.
 To pre-process documents, Data Prepper allows you to configure a pipeline that specifies a source, buffers, a series of processors, and sinks.
 Once you have configured a data pipeline, Data Prepper takes care of managing source, sink, buffer properties, and maintaining state across all instances of Data Prepper on which the pipelines are configured.
 A single instance of Data Prepper can have one or more pipelines configured.
 A pipeline definition requires at least a source and sink attribute to be configured, and will use the default buffer and no processor if they are not configured.
-Data prepper can be deployed as a deployment with a horizontal pod autoscaler attached.
+Data prepper can be deployed as a deployment with a horizontal pod autoscaler.

 <details>
   <summary>K8s Manifest for Data Prepper</summary>